-SYSC 2002 or SYSC 2006 is the prerequisite for SYSC 2004.
+SYSC 2006 is the prerequisite for SYSC 2004.
 Prerequisite waivers will not normally be granted.
-Students who have not received credit for SYSC 2002 or SYSC 2006 must withdraw from SYSC 2004 by the last date for registration; otherwise, they will be deregistered before the end of term.
+Students who have not received credit for SYSC 2006 must withdraw from SYSC 2004 by the last date for registration; otherwise, they will be deregistered before the end of term.